mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 </ul>
 ```

-In this example, we're creating a SVG grid of squares using local constants to keep everything organized and legible:
+In this example, we're creating a SVG grid using local constants to keep everything organized and legible:

 ```svelte:App.svelte
 <script lang="ts">